-Bob Haskins surveyed his neighbor’s field as he moved the wheat stalk in his mouth two teeth to the left.
+Bob surveyed his neighbor’s field as he moved the wheat stalk in his mouth two teeth to the left.
 The afternoon sun seared his already burned neck.
-He wanted to get inside for air conditioning and ice tea, but figured it was polite to start the conversation outdoors because Joe had walked from his house to the driveway to greet Bob.
+He wanted to get inside for air conditioning and ice tea, but figured it was polite to start the conversation outdoors because Joe had walked from his house to the driveway to greet him.

-“How about we talk about crops and life and such inside where the air conditioning and ice tea are nice and cool, and the blueberry pie is just the right temperature?”
+“How about we talk about crops and life and such inside, where the air conditioning and ice tea are nice and cool and the blueberry pie is just the right temperature?”

-That was music to Bob’s ears.
+Music to Bob’s ears.
 He patted his ample belly.
 The blueberry pie was an unexpected plus.

 Joe motioned Bob to the sofa.
-The ice cubes in the glass clinked against its sides as Joe handed the tea to Bob.
+The ice cubes in the glass clinked against its sides as he handed the tea to Bob.
 Bob sighed as he wrapped his sweaty hand around the frosty glass.

 “Not too sweet, I hope.”

 Bob emptied nearly the entire drink in one gulp.
 “Perfect.”
 He smiled.
 “Another?”

 Joe slid his chair close to the coffee table on the opposite side of the couch, causing Bob to grimace as the legs squeaked against the hardwood floor.
 Joe smiled toothily and said, “This year, Grand Seikos.”